LanceAve/OpenGL_Exploration_Escapades/README.md

 # Preamble

-> **Note:** This repo heavily relies on **branches** to demo milestones reached.
+> **Note:** This repo heavily relies on branches to demo milestones reached.
-> I highly recommend checking out the [Branches & Overview](#branches-and-overview) to see the full progression table.
-There's even a fancy one in there too!
+> If you wanna slueth the full table, you can check out the [Branches & Overview](#branches-and-overview) to see the complete table that shows all the stuff.

 Heya there!
-This is just my little personal sandbox in the large swath of the interwebs in order for me to learn **OpenGL** with **C++**, while mostly following the material from [LearnOpenGL](https://learnopengl.com/) and maybe more to come!
+This is just my little personal sandbox in the large swath of the interwebs in order for me to learn OpenGL with C++.
+I'm mostly referring to the material from [LearnOpenGL](https://learnopengl.com/), but I'm not alergic to finding out more as I go through it.
+You'll see it in here soon enoughand maybe more to come!

 The goal, you may ask?
 Well, mostly to sharpen my C++ fundamentals while also exploring some real-time rendering and the whatnot!
 Who knows?
-I might even swing my bat at **Vulkan** later (but that's a much steeper climb so don't hold your breathe, lest you faint!)
+I might even swing my bat at Vulkan later (but that's a much steeper climb so don't hold your breathe, lest you faint!)

 ## External stuff
 I'll mention any external libraries I used here so it's just left for future reference.
 Mostly for my eyes honestly because I'm sure I'll forget a year later.